Your head is spinning.

 - Specific tips for your home page, about page, contact page, service or product pages, and your blog

-- How to edit your content to make it engaging
+- How to revise and edit your content to make it engaging

 - Web conventions you must not break